 Once inside the network, it is possible to track cybercriminals’ movements to better understand their methods and motivations.
 This will help the organization adapt existing security protocols in order to thwart similar attacks on legitimate targets in the future.

 To make honeypots more attractive, they often contain deliberate but not necessarily obvious security vulnerabilities.
 Given the advanced nature of many digital adversaries, it is important for organizations to be strategic about how easily a honeypot can be accessed.
 An insufficiently secured network is unlikely to trick a sophisticated adversary and may even result in the bad actor providing misinformation or otherwise manipulating the environment to reduce the efficacy of the tool.

-The Benefits of Using a Honeypot in Cybersecurity
+Benefits and Risks of Using a Cybersecurity Honeypot

 Honeypots are an important part of a comprehensive cybersecurity strategy.
 Their main objective is to expose vulnerabilities in the existing system and draw a hacker away from legitimate targets.
 Assuming the organization can also gather useful intelligence from attackers inside the decoy, honeypots can also help the organization prioritize and focus their cybersecurity efforts based on the techniques being used or the most commonly targeted assets.

 - Ease of analysis.
 Honeypot traffic is limited to nefarious actors.
 As such, the infosec team does not have to separate bad actors from legitimate web traffic – all activity can be considered malicious in the honeypot.
 This means that the cybersecurity team can spend more time analyzing the behavior of cybercriminals, as opposed to segmenting them from regular users.